Skip to main content

 Giving Students Access to Subjects

-Students gain access to subjects by joining classes with work assigned via assignments or independent practice.
-The class must belong to a teacher with an active school license.
+Students gain access to Albert question banks by joining classes with work assigned or shared, either by assignments, Independent Practice, or Adaptive Practice.
+The class must belong to an approved teacher at a school with an active license.*

 Example: